Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 ### 3NF (3rd Normal Form) Storytelling

 How was a story about 2NF?
-Before learning about 3NF, I would like to summarize the meaning of normalization very roughly with a sentence.
+Before learning about 3NF, I would like to summarize the meaning of normalization very roughly.
 It is the process of removing redundancy and dependency of a table.
 As I already said in TLDR for 2NF section, it is just to remove off-topic columns and store them more efficiently!
 Through 2NF, we managed the data which has a partial dependency.

 Here, normalization for 3NF is the similar process to 2NF.
-If you store columns which have **nothing** to do with primary key **or** composite primary key, you finish normalization for 3NF!
+If you store columns which have **nothing** to do with primary key **or** composite primary key **in separate tables**, you finish normalization for 3NF!
 Let's dive into an example.

 So, below is the updated course info list table which contains instructor information for each course.